Leung Ting: Career

 In 1968, he was admitted to the Department of Foreign Languages and Literature of Hong Kong Baptist College, majoring in Chinese Language and Literature.
 In the same year, Yip Man accepted Leung as his closed-door disciple.
 Leung opened a WingTsun martial art class at Baptist College, becoming the first person to introduce Chinese martial arts to a Hong Kong tertiary institution.

-Leung Ting is the founder and president of the International WingTsun Association.
-By the 1990s, the IWTA had an estimated 3000 instructor branches spread over 65+ countries.
+Before this, there was never a kungfu class in any academic institute.
+It was a pioneering achievement because kungfu was seen as a low-class activity.